 - Supplier calls: Asking some questions to the suppliers to get an idea about the startup’s business operations.

 - Deep financial review: A thorough analysis of all the financial statements to identify any red flags.
-These statements include but are not limited to balance sheet, income statement, cash flow statement, etc.
+These statements include but are not limited to the balance sheet, income statement, cash flow statement, etc.

 - Industry research: Doing some research about the specific industry in which the startup operates.
 Finding out the trends, opportunities, and threats in that industry.